-Destiny 2 is being a bit coy about its new weapon system, but we’ve sorted it all out to our own satisfaction and are perfectly willing to share.
+Destiny 2 is a bit coy about its new weapon system, so it’s not easy to figure out how each weapon type works differently.
+We’ve sorted it all out to our own satisfaction and are perfectly willing to share!

 As part of our ever-growing Destiny 2 guide, lets break down the new weapons system.
 We’ll start with a quick guide to weapon basics for newcomers, then cover the three weapon types and their uses, before discussing rarity and loot drops and finally finishing up with a brief on Infusion.

-Since weapons are an important part of levelling up and growing your Power in Destiny 2, it’s essential you get a handle over the basics.
-First of all, the bigger the number, the more raw power the weapon has; but other stats, viewed in the Inspect screen, change how the weapon feels and may mean you’re more affective with a technically weaker gun.
+Since weapons are an important part of levelling up and growing your Power in Destiny 2, it’s essential you get a handle on the basics.
+First of all, the bigger the number, the more raw power the weapon has; but other stats, viewed in the Inspect screen, change how the weapon feels and may mean you’re more effective with a technically weaker gun.

 Your kinetic weapon is an all-purpose boomstick used for ploughing through grunts.
 Kinetic weapons can be scout rifles, pulse rifles, auto rifles, hand cannons, side arms and submachine guns.

-Kinetic ammo is common, and if we seem ammo aynthesis consumables return in Destiny 2, we expect it to be cheap.
+Kinetic ammo is common, and if we see ammo synthesis consumables return in Destiny 2, we expect it to be cheap.

 But that’s not to say that kinetic weapons are the weakest of Destiny 2’s categories – oh no. According to creative director Luke Smith, of the three weapon categories, kinetic weapons do the most damage with critical hits, as when you whack a fellow Guardian in the head in PvP, or smack a boss or enemy minion’s weak point.